ncsu-geoforall-lab/open-science-course/topics/latex.rst

 .. figure:: img/word_latex_markdown_learning_curve.png

-    A very "scientific" comparison of Word, LaTeX, and Markdown.
+    A very "scientific" comparison of Word, LaTeX, and Markdown in terms of document complexity as independent variable and implementation complexity as dependent variable.
-    This figure is from `Writing Technical Papers with Markdown`_ © 2015 Dheepak Krishnamurthy.
+    This figure is from `Writing Technical Papers with Markdown`_ © 2015 Dheepak Krishnamurthy (accessed: 2019-06-23).

 .. _Writing Technical Papers with Markdown: http://blog.kdheepak.com/writing-papers-with-markdown.html